-Fiduciary Compensation (Section 16).
+Fiduciary compensation.
 The bill states that, if a first-trust instrument specifies an authorized fiduciary's compensation, such person may not exercise the decanting power to increase their compensation above the amount specified unless:

 - All qualified beneficiaries of the second trust consent to the increase in a signed record; or - The increase is approved by the court.